Example Business Workflow configuration 🔗

 Matched service:endpointfrom the drop-down menu.

-View the list of rules to confirm that the rule you just created is enabled.
-If it is not, use the toggle next to the rule name to enable the rule.
+View the list of rules to confirm that the rule you just created is turned on.
+If it is not, use the toggle next to the rule name to turn on the rule.

 To evaluate a trace against the rule set and generate a name for the workflow, copy and paste a trace ID into the Rule Tester field.